etianen/html5media/README.markdown

 Enabling video and tags in all major browsers
 ---------------------------------------------

-All it takes is three steps to enable HTML5 video and audio tags in all major browsers!
+All it takes is three simple steps to enable HTML5 video and audio tags in all major browsers!

 1. Download the and unzip the [latest release].

 [Latest release]: http://github.com/etianen/html5media/zipball/release-1.0

 2. Upload the contents of the included html5media folder to your webserver.
-    Make sure that you keep all the bundled files in the same folder.
+    Be sure to keep all the bundled files in the same folder.

-3. Add the following snippet the to `head` of your document:
+3. Add the following snippet the to `<head>` of your document:

         <script src="/path/to/your/html5media.min.js"></script>